Sunenpha: Legacy

 In Hajo, there is local lore that Swargadeo Pramatta Singha, while on his visit to the Hayagriva Madhava Temple, witnessed a pair of Bulbul birds fighting in the temple premises.
 Therefore, he ordered to hold Bulbul bird fights every year in Magh Bihu, a tradition which the people of Hajo continued till recent years (banned by the supreme court recently).
 According to historical chronicles, there are no records of Swargadeo Pramatta Singha visiting the temple of Hayagriva Madhava; rather it was his younger brother Swargadeo Rajeswar Singha who had paid a visit to the temple during a royal tour in 1756 CE.
 Maybe it was Swargadeo Rajeswar Singha who had witnessed the Bulbul birds fighting in the temple premises, and the tradition of Hajo’s famous Bulbul birds fighting started since then, but since there are several buildings and temples constructed in Hajo during Pramatta Singha's reign, local people might have confused the name of these two kings.

 Swargadeo Pramatta Singha was known as a kind and lenient ruler.
-His seven years long reign, though uneventful, was peaceful and prosperous.
-The buildings and temples built by him still bear witness of his prosperous reign.
-The Ahom kingdom was at its apex of glory, which had already begun from the Tungkhungia restoration initiated by Swargadeo Gadadhar Singha and continued till the reign of Swargadeo Rajeswar Singha.
+His seven years long reign was unmarked, but remembered as peaceful and prosperous.
+Several buildings and temples built by him during his reign still stand today.
+The Ahom kingdom was at its height, which had already begun from the Tungkhungia restoration initiated by Swargadeo Gadadhar Singha and continued till the reign of Swargadeo Rajeswar Singha.